 How Can I Be Compensated After a Truck Accident?

-You may be able to secure compensation in the aftermath of an accident involving a commercial truck in various ways.
+There are various ways that you may be able to secure compensation in the aftermath of an accident involving a commercial truck.
 In many cases, where you turn for settlement will depend on your particular case’s various facts and circumstances.
 For example, if you were at fault for the crash, you will have to rely on your health insurance to get compensation for your injuries.

 However, if the negligent actions of the truck driver or trucking company were responsible for the crash, you have other options.
 Most truck accident claims will be resolved through settlements with an insurance carrier.
 If the truck driver or company were responsible, you would file a lawsuit against the truck company’s insurance carrier.
 Remember that commercial trucking companies must carry higher insurance limits than those operating traditional vehicles on Arizona’s roadway.

 Unfortunately, you can be sure that the truck company’s insurance carrier will do everything in their power to pay as little as possible for your claim.
 Their insurance carrier is not on your side, so they will use various tactics to delay your claim, offer a low settlement, or even deny the claim altogether.
 Suppose the insurance carrier denies the claim or makes an inadequate settlement offer.
 In that case, it may be necessary to file a personal injury lawsuit against the driver or trucking company in civil court.